 What is the park doing about the increased demand for JMT permits?

 The park is implementing an interim management solution to address increased demand for JMT permits until a more holistic and comprehensive approach can be developed through a larger planning effort.
-(The park anticipates beginning scoping for an updated wilderness management plan this spring or summer).

 The goal of the interim solution is to

 What are some of the impacts along the JMT?